 We were created to love God with all that we are.
 To focus on Him, to put feet on this "heart-soul-strength" thing, we start by absorbing all that He’s said.
 Our consciousness is to be saturated with the resonating words breathed out by God’s Spirit through inspired apostles and prophets.

 We begin by planting those words in our own hearts.
 Only then do we impart them to our children.
 And from there we go on to engage our households in an unceasing, daily, hourly conversation about God’s words.

 When it comes right down to it, we all know that to love someone is to pay attention—careful, “remembering” attention—to what he has said.
 When we love someone, we remember his words.
 As we remember and treasure God’s words, our hearts grow in love for Him.

 Beyond that, here are just a few other reasons you should memorize Scripture:

 - God tells us to.

 “And these words which I command you today shall be in your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, when you walk by the way, when you lie down, and when you rise up.”

 This is a direct command from God for His people.
 We are to treasure His Word in our hearts first, then carefully teach our children to do the same.
-Methods and memory books are optional, but the practice of memorizing Scripture is not.
+Our ministry's methods and memory courses are optional, but the practice of memorizing Scripture is not.
 We need it, and our children do too!

 It heals and comforts us.